hexanal/fredmercy-blog/LOG.md

     - something that sends a signal when every component is loaded? (hook onto that stuff to trigger things when all the elements of the page are ready)
 * something to initalize the db with tables and shit
     - when resetting the website (it'll happen...)
+* with the `markdown include` thing I've just implemented, try to figure something out...
+    - zorg-process the file?
+    - allow injecting some styles, dynamically? per-page?

 ## put your thinking cap on